Multi-Document Agents (V1)¶

 print(str(response))

-response = top_agent.query(
+response = await top_agent.run(

 "Can you compare the compact and tree_summarize response synthesizer response modes at a very high-level?"